ProAccess/MakeMyHOAok/HOA Cert Program.md

 Rather than compel, California can *incent* education
 =====================================================

 I propose that ECHO, CAI, CACM and other community association-oriented trade groups advocate for state legislation to enable a program that would *incent members to participate on their associations' boards, and to seek to educate themselves* as directors and for boards to encourage directors' education.
-(See *Summary of state legislation required to enable program* on page 17.)
+(See [*Summary of state legislation required to enable program*](#summary_of_state_legislation).)

 The state would not *require* community association directors be licensed; thus, community associations may continue to operate as they have without fear of a requirement that might discourage members from volunteering.
 However...

 There would be incentives for those associations that encourage their directors to become *certified*.
-(See *Multiple broad benefits* on page
+(See [*Multiple broad benefits*](#multiple_benefits).)
-7.)

 First, legislation would create a new Civil Code Section 6200 to Division 4, Part 5, Chapter 12 that would